vsevolod-oparin/winnie-options/README.md

-# winnie-options
+# Winnie Options

-Tezos Hedge-Option Contracts
+Tezos hackhaton project to implement smart-contracts similar to option contracts for the stock market.